 Well, there were no such issues with Wink, and the results were sharp.
 The live feed displayed by the security camera was crystal clear, and IFTTT recipes worked fine too.

 To test the full capabilities of Wink, we paired it with an Ecobee4, and as expected, we received accurate temperature and humidity reports.

 5. Advantages and Disadvantages

 The next topic we need to write about is the advantages and disadvantages of both smart hubs.
-We need to know all the pros and cons to avoid any misunderstandings after purchasing either Wink or SmartThings.
+We need to know all the pros and cons to avoid any misunderstandings before purchasing either Wink or SmartThings.

 Hence we’ve created two detailed charts that perfectly show the strengths and weaknesses of both smart hubs.